-Based on the above findings about the relationship of survey and actual measures of online skill, I recommend creating a composite variable for measuring Web-oriented digital literacy using survey questions.
-Using information from the coefficients presented in Appendix 1, I created a composite index excluding those knowledge items, which exhibited low correlations with the outcome variables.
-This new index variable yields a correlation coefficient of 0.573 (p=.000) and -0.540 (p=.000) for successful completion of all tasks and for total time searching, respectively.
-This new variable is the sum of the self-reported ratings of the following seven items: MP3, PREFERENCE SETTING, REFRESH/RELOAD, NEWSGROUP, PDF, ADVANCED SEARCH and DOWNLOAD.
+Based on the above findings about the relationship of survey and actual measures of online skill, I recommend creating a composite variable for measuring web-oriented digital literacy using survey questions.
+Using information from the coefficients presented in Table 1, I created a composite index excluding those knowledge items, which exhibited low correlations with the outcome variables.
+This new index variable yields correlation coefficients of .573 (p = .000) and -.540 (p = .000) for successful completion of all tasks and for total time searching, respectively.
+This new variable is the sum of the self-reported ratings of the following seven items: MP3, preference setting, refresh or reload, newsgroup, PDF, advanced search, and download.
 This is the best possible index based on the findings from the study.
-The index has a Cronbach's alpha of .89.
+The index has a Cronbach's α of .89.

-Using the General Social Survey, we are limited to questions asked on the surveys in 2000 and 2002 so I discuss those separately.
+Using the GSS, we are limited to questions asked on the surveys in 2000 and 2002, so I discuss those separately.
 The composite variables I present here in the case of both of these surveys is based on the self-rated items that exhibited the highest and most statistically significant correlations with actual measures of skill.

-For GSS 2000 a composite of the DOWNLOAD and UPLOAD variables may be used as a proxy for skill.
-In the user study discussed in this paper, the correlation of this index variable with actual measures of skill is higher than any individual correlation coefficient at 0.5511 (p=.000) for successful completion of all tasks and -0.4475 (p=.000) for total time spent on the eight tasks.
-The composite variable's Cronbach's alpha for the study sample is .77, for the GSS sample it is .65.
+For GSS 2000, a composite of the download and upload variables may be used as a proxy for skill.
+In the user study discussed in this article, the correlation of this index variable with actual measures of skill is higher than any individual correlation coefficient at .5511 (p = .000) for successful completion of all tasks and -.4475 (p = .000) for total time spent on the eight tasks.
+The composite variable's Cronbach's α for the study sample is .77 and for the GSS sample is .65.

-For GSS 2002 an index variable constructed of ADVANCED SEARCH, PREFERENCE SETTING, and NEWSGROUP variables yields the best proxy for actual skill.
-Based on data from the study reported here, the correlation of this constructed index variable with actual measures of skill is higher than any individual correlation coefficient at 0.5579 (p=.000) for successful completion of all tasks and -0.5061 (p=.000) for total time spent on the eight tasks.
-The Cronbach's alpha for the variables included in this index is .83 for the New Jersey study sample and .76 for the national GSS sample.
+For GSS 2002, an index variable constructed of the advanced search, preference setting, and newsgroup variables yields the best proxy for actual skill.3 Based on data from the study reported here, the correlation of this constructed index variable with actual measures of skill is higher than any individual correlation coefficient at .5579 (p = .000) for successful completion of all tasks and -.5061 (p = .000) for total time spent on the eight tasks.
+The Cronbach's α for the variables included in this index is .83 for the New Jersey study sample and .76 for the national GSS sample.